Stakeholder Management

 Inputs:

-- Stakeholder Register: The stakeholder register is the primary input to this process as it provides information about stakeholders and their interests, needs, and expectations.
+- Stakeholder Register: The stakeholder register is the primary input to this process.
+It provides information about stakeholders and their interests, needs, and expectations.

 - Enterprise environmental factors: Factors outside the project that may affect stakeholder engagement.